opencadc/canfar-portal/docs/storage_en.md

 ## The VOSpace FUSE based file system

-One can also access to VOSpace as a filesystem using [vofs](https://pypi.python.org/pypi/vofs).
+VOSpace can also be accessed as a remote filesystem using the [vofs](https://pypi.python.org/pypi/vofs) python module.
 This technique uses a [FUSE](http://en.wikipedia.org/wiki/Filesystem_in_Userspace) layer between file-system actions and the VOSpace storage system.
 Using **vofs** makes your VOSpace appear like a regular filesystem.

 **vofs is not recommended for batch processing or i/o heavy applications**

 ### Installation

-First, follow the instructions for installing `vos`.
+ - Follow the instructions for installing `vos`.
 Then follow the instructions below.

-The `vofs` python module is not part of any distribution packages, but it is part of [PyPi](https://pypi.python.org/pypi/vofs).
+ - Install the FUSE system extention (seperate instructions for Linux and OS-X)
+ - install the `vofs` python module.

+#### FUSE
-#### Linux
+##### Linux

 * On some ditros (RHEL 5, CentOS 5, Scientific Linux 5) you may need to add the fuse library: